Resolving Conflict in Intentional Communities

 How to Avoid or Manage Two Common Types of Group Conflict

 ICmatch offers collected wisdom and consultants to help with all of the structural and interpersonal recommendations above.
-See the Start page and the Template for IC Description.
+See the Templates for IC Description.

 Especially Challenging Behaviors

-Christian states that for conflict instigated by especially challenging behaviors, all the above-listed remedies don’t work to resolve the conflict.
-However, if the third listed structural step is followed, you might find yourself with fewer people who have a habit of such behaviors.
+Diana Leafe Christian (2022) states that for conflict instigated by especially challenging behaviors, all the above-listed remedies usually don’t work to resolve the conflict.
+However, if the above third listed structural step is followed (about the membership process), your community is likely to have fewer people who have a habit of such behaviors.

 Let’s give up the impossible and unhelpful task of assigning or comparing some level of trait narcissism along a spectrum.